A generalized configuration model with triadic closure: Abstract

 \section{Abstract}

-In this paper we present a configuration model with random triadic closure.
-This model possesses five fundamental properties: large transitivity, power law degree distributions, small-world property, non-zero Pearson degree correlations, and the existence of community structures.
-We analytically derive the Pearson degree correlation and the clustering coefficient of the proposed model.
-By simulation we also test three well-known community detection algorithms on the new model as well as other two benchmark models: the LFR model and the ABCD model.
+In this paper we present a generalized configuration model with random triadic closure (GCTC).
+This model possesses five fundamental properties: large clustering coefficient, power law degree distribution, short path length, non-zero Pearson degree correlation, and existence of community structures.
+We analytically derive the Pearson degree correlation coefficient and the clustering coefficient of the proposed model.
+We select a few datasets of real-world networks.
+By simulation, we show that the GCTC model matches very well with the datasets in terms of Pearson degree correlations and clustering coefficients.
+We also test three well-known community detection algorithms on our model, the datasets and other three prevalent benchmark models.
+We show that the GCTC model performs equally well as the other three benchmark models.
+Finally, we perform influence diffusion on the GCTC model using the independent cascade model and the linear threshold model.
+We show that the influence spreads of the GCTC model are much closer to those of the datasets than the other benchmark models.
+This suggests that the GCTC model is a suitable tool to study network science problems where degree correlation or clustering plays an important role.